cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `split(a, b)`

-Splits string `a` on any occurences of `b`.
+Split string `a` on any occurences of `b`.
 If `b` is an empty string, this will split on each character, including before the first and after the last.

 **Code examples**
 ```